anuoua/shadcn-packaged/README.md

 # Shadcn Packaged

-> Tailwindcss V4 not tested, please use v3

 This is an npm package that exports all [shadcn/ui](https://ui.shadcn.com/) components without the need for a CLI, designed for ease of use.

 It simply provides all useful files along with type declarations.